avidraghav/MyNotes/README.md

 # :pencil: MyNotes
-A demo notes/todo app which demonstrates the use of MVVM architecture, Navigation Component Library, Room Database, LiveData, Coroutines etc.
+**MyNotes** is a Demo app which demonstrates the use of MVVM architecture, Dependency Injection, Navigation Component Library, Room Database, LiveData, Coroutines and other **Modern Android Development** Practices.

 # :movie_camera: Working Demo
 <img src="https://user-images.githubusercontent.com/49483235/149808793-bb684b3f-b802-48e5-b728-536f8c4cecef.gif" width="600" height="700">

-# :speaker: Note
+# 🗡️ Dependency Injection
-I have used Manual Dependency Injection :syringe: method for Injecting Dependencies in the app.
-If you are a begginer with MVVM then I highly recommend to start with
+The project uses [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) for Dependency Injection :syringe: If you are a begginer with
-Manual Dependency injection method and then move to Dagger and Hilt.
+MVVM then I highly recommend to start with Manual Dependency injection method and then move to Hilt, see branch [***`di-ManualInjection`***](https://github.com/avidraghav/MyNotes/tree/di-ManualInjection) for implementation

 # :wrench: Built With
 - [Kotlin](https://kotlinlang.org/) - Programming Language Used in the app.